 His searing gaze burnt my profile as he tried to gauge my thoughts.
 Hoping to be relieved from it, I shook my head again.
 I didn’t want to cancel our date.
 Right now, nothing was more tempting than letting William distract me.
 In all honesty, what I would have loved more than anything was to discover genuine sympathy in him while I wept in his embrace.

-“I don’t like seeing you like this,” he softly said and took my hand.
+“I don’t like seeing you like this,” he said softly and took my hand.

 “That tone is not very convincing.”
 He sandwiched my hand between his.
 “Let me know, yeah?”

 To new beginnings, it read.
 I smiled.
 Genuinely, this time.
 Unwittingly, he’d told me exactly what I needed to hear.
 To new beginnings, indeed.
-Aaron hurt, but I’d chosen to give William a chance, and now I had to embrace my decisions.
+Aaron hurt, but I’d chosen to give William a chance, and now I had to embrace my decision.
 I couldn’t let my hurt over Aaron ruin what I could build with William.
 That would be letting the past ruin the future, and I was not inclined to allow it.

 We worked with a razor-sharp focus that I, ironically, found relaxing.
 Neither of us said much, but, just before lunch, William broke the quiet by saying he had to consult Lawrence about some tax issue he had discovered, which might pose a liability in terms of the deal between Elixerion Pharmaceuticals and Porter BioScience.